utilyre/barbecue.nvim/README.md

   -- The sign between each entry separator = " > ",

-  -- Show if lsp location is available but nothing to show -- (You're either at the root of your file or language server is broken) no_info_indicator = "…",
+  -- Show if lsp context is available but nothing to show -- (You're either at the root of your file or language server is broken) no_info_indicator = "…",